haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 </details>
 <br>

-It should be clear from the visualization of the NMR-mapped epitope on the AF2 models that none does satisfy the NMR data.
+It should be clear from the visualization of the NMR-mapped epitope on the AF2 models that none satisfies the NMR data.
 To further make that clear we can compare the models to the crystal structure of the complex (4G6M).

 For this download and superimpose the models onto the crystal structure in PyMOL with the following commands: